python/cpython/Doc/c-api/unicode.rst

    Compare a Unicode object with a UTF-8 encoded C string and return true if they are equal and false otherwise.
-   If the Unicode object contains null or surrogate characters or the C string not encoded to UTF-8 return false.
+   If the Unicode object contains null or surrogate characters or the C string is not encoded to UTF-8 return 0.

    This function does not raise exceptions.